DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

 	WHERE seg && (SELECT box FROM SPT_WINDOW)
 	AND (atBox(seg, (SELECT box FROM SPT_WINDOW))).n = 2;

-To answer this specific querie, we exploit on the index-supported operators @ref operators_overlaps and @ref operators_within_distance, respectively.
+To answer this specific query, we exploit on the index-supported operators @ref operators_overlaps.
 Technically, the operator @ref operators_overlaps filters the database in order to select only those segments that overlap the spatio-temporal window defined by interval “2009-01-01 00:00:00” ± 1 hour in temporal dimension and 2-dimensional rectangle with lower-left corner (23.59E, 37.91N) and upper-right corner (23.65E, 37.96N) in spatial dimension, bounding the area of port of Piraeus in lon/lat degrees (converted to x/y meters with PointSP() method).
 Then, the atbox() method finds the sub-trajectories within this range @cite pelekis2014mobility.

 Please note that atbox() may under certain circumstances return a (3-dimensional) point instead of a (3-dimensional) segment, such as when the intersection between the segment and the box is a point or when the segment and the period have only one timestamp in common.
 This explains why the method returns three properties: “n”, “p”, and “s”.
 In particular, “n” informs whether the result is a point (value 1) or a segment (value 2) or there is no intersection between the segment and the box (value 0).
 Especially for values 1 and 2 of property “n”, “p” gets the point and “s” gets the segment, respectively @cite pelekis2014mobility.
 Some results of the query are shown below: